determined-ai/determined/tools/slurm/README.md

 Then, connect to your dev-box.
 This can be done with `make -C tools/slurm/terraform connect` or `gcloud compute ssh $USER-dev-box --project=determined-ai --zone=us-west1-b`.
 Input the following command on the devbox in order to allocate resources on slurm.

-`srun $HOME/determined-agent --master-host=localhost  --master-port=8080 --resource-pool=default --container-runtime=singularity`
+`srun $HOME/determined-agent --master-host=localhost  --master-port=8080 --resource-pool=default

 You can also use podman by changing the value for `container-runtime` to `podman`.